 In addition to seafood, Miky makes outstanding pasta dishes including a dish that is cooked in special earthenware crockery covered with thin bread dough, and finished in a wood-fired oven.
 The dish is then brought to the table where it is topped with a dash of alcohol and set aflame.
 We shared one of them, a seafood risotto, washed down with a wonderful local white wine called Sassarini, which pairs perfectly with fish.

-I think Rick Steves summed up nicely what eating at Miky’s is like when he wrote in his travel guide: “For elegantly presented, top-quality food that celebrates local ingredients and traditions, this is my Cinque Terra favorite.”
+I think Rick Steves summed up nicely what eating at Miky’s is like when he wrote in his travel guide: “For elegantly presented, top-quality food that celebrates local ingredients and traditions, this is my Cinque Terre favorite.”